Azure/azure-sdk-for-js/sdk/identity/identity/Troubleshooting.md

 #### Azure account not logged in

-The `Azure CLI Credential` utilizes the current logged in Azure user in Azure CLI to fetch an access token.
-You need to login to your account in Azure CLI via `az login` command.
-You can further read instructions to [Sign in with Azure CLI](https://docs.microsoft.com/cli/azure/authenticate-azure-cli).
-Once logged in try running the credential again.
+The `AzureCliCredential` utilizes the currently logged in Azure user in Azure CLI to fetch an access token.
+You need to log in to your account in Azure CLI via the `az login` command.
+For further instructions, see [Sign in with Azure CLI](https://docs.microsoft.com/cli/azure/authenticate-azure-cli).
+Once logged in, try running the credential again.

 ## Troubleshoot Azure PowerShell authentication issues